Eli & Fur

 Eli & Fur are a DJ and electronic music producer duo comprising Eliza Noble and Jennifer Skillman, hailing from London, England.

 Biography

-Eli & Fur have been working together since they were in their teens.
+Eli & Fur met as teenagers while attending sixth form at Hurtwood House.
 The group has a background in songwriting and while they started out in DJ music, they are moving into live acts using Ableton software.
 Eli & Fur write and play their own tracks, which creates a sound that is "distinctly electronic, mixing house and dance beats."

 The duo’s debut track, "You’re So High" (2013) reached the top 3 on Hype Machine and has since received over 70 million views on YouTube.
 Their debut EP, Illusions was released by NYX Records on July 22, 2013.

 Eli & Fur toured the United States in 2015.

 In December 2018, they were featured in a travel advertisement for Kayak, creating music with sounds sourced during a trip to Japan.